okteto/blog-proposals/using-gh-actions-and-okteto-cloud-to-preview-pr-changes.md

 In our `preview` job, we have five tasks to be executed.
 The first task checks out the repository using the `actions/checkout@master` actions, so that the repository is accessible by the entire workflow.

 The second task logs in into your Okteto account as a prerequisite to creating a new namespace where the preview environment will be deployed.
-This task makes use of a token `secrets.OKTETO_TOKEN` which is your Okteto token.
-In the next section, you'll learn how to add your okteto token to your repository.
+This task makes use of` secrets.OKTETO_TOKEN`,  which holds the value of your Okteto token.
+You'll learn how to create the secret in the next section.

 The third task creates a new namespace using the `okteto/create-namespace@master` action and the fourth task, uses the action `okteto/deploy-stack@master` to deploy the application using the okteto stack file.
 Once again, we have witnessed the adaptability of Okteto stacks.